MicrosoftDX/nether/documentation/api/analytics/events/game-stop.md

-# Session Start Event
+# Game Stop Event

-Event sent by the game client as application is started.
-Will be used together with Session End Event to calculate length of played sessions, etc.
+Event sent by the game client when it terminates.
+Will be used together with Session Start Event to calculate length of played sessions, etc.

 ## When?
-When player starts the game.
+When player terminates the game.

 ## Why?
-To calculate the session length in combination with the session stop event.
+To calculate the session length in combination with the session start event.

 ## Request